gh-cli-for-education/gh-education/docs/src/practicas/egg-oop-parser.md

 ## Multiple Attribute Indexation

-You can make multiple indexation of an object other than a function so that `a[0,2]` means `a[0][2]`:
+You can make multiple indexation of an object so that `a[0,2]` means `a[0][2]`:

 ```js